frksteenhoff/test-setup/vuesome/README.md

 # vuesome
-A project for playing with different Vue.js components, bindings etc.
+A project for playing with different Vue.js components, bindings, routing, events etc.

 ## Requisites
 ```